 This price action based on the point of control is typically what creates the formation of patterns that we see on our charts.
 Some may avoid such consolidation patterns, as they appear as sideways price action.
 However, couple this consolidation with other methods of technical analysis, and certain traders are able to determine whether said consolidation is a build-up situation to a large upcoming breakout of the stock price and option premium price.

 Consolidation is a necessary part of the market today.
-Stocks don’t simply go up forever.
-Even the strongest moves need a breather (will see profit taking on the way up).
+Stocks don’t simply go up or down forever.
+Even the strongest moves need a breather.
 These breathers, or periods of rest for the stock, are periods of consolidation.
 Despite consolidation patterns being created as a result of market indecision, the majority will resolve with a general agreement (up or down).
 Consolidation patterns typically evolve as average traders play the price action based on basic support and resistance zones of the stock.
 Technical traders will read this price action and being to anticipate price reversals, which may actually assist to decrease the range of highs and lows further as the pattern nears it’s conclusion.
 All of this eventually comes to a point where it becomes clear to experienced traders that the market will support a higher (or lower) price of the stock.
 This process is typically a price breakout followed by a sizable run up (or down), known as price discovery.
 Essentially, the market is looking for the next area to support the price of the stock, and therefore consolidate further.
 Below is an example using the $PZZA daily chart.
 Note the red horizontal lines as price levels being test by the market.
 Periods of consolidation, and therefore technical patterns, are indeed the precursor to the move from level to level.

 Numerous consolidation patterns exist, each a little different.
 Just as with typical pattern trading, the first traders able to anticipate the next move of the pattern are often the most profitable.
 However, these same traders open themselves up to losses, as misreads will occur as to future price action.
 That being said, the more conservative traders will typically wait for the breakout, and may be one of the last to enter, seeing less profit as a result.
 In either case, set stops as the trade is made.